 1) Hot Temperatures

 Hot temperatures can cause your tires to have dry rot.
 The most common example of this is people who leave their cars in a hot garage.
-During the summertime, temperatures can get to be over 100 degrees in a garage.
+During the summertime, temperatures can get to be well over 100 degrees in a garage.

 2) Cold Temperatures

-It would have to be very cold for this to happen, tough.
-If your car normally drives in low temperature environments for most of the year, then this will wear down your tires very quickly.
-Then you will have dry rot as a result.
+It would have to be very cold for this to happen, though (think Alaska, Montana, and most of Canada).
+If your car normally sees low temperature environments for most of the year, then this will wear down your tires very quickly.
+Then you may have dry rot as a result.

 3) Low Tire Pressure

-You need to keep your tire pressure at the recommended level for your vehicle.
+You need to keep your tires’ pressure at the recommended level for your vehicle.
 If you don’t regularly check your tire pressure and fill it up with air when it’s low, then you’ll be driving around with low tire pressure.